-- Motors marked "Do Not Lubricate" on the nameplate do not need to be greased before or during - Ball and roller bearing (anti-friction) motor shafts are to be rotated manually every 3 months and greased every 6 months in accordance with the Maintenance section of this manual. - greased every 6 months in accordance will the wanterial to shipment.
+- peri a.
+Motors with anti-friction bearings are to be greased at the time of going into extended storage with periodic service as follows: - Motors marked "Do Not Lubricate" on the nameplate do not need to be greased before or during - Ball and roller bearing (anti-friction) motor shafts are to be rotated manually every 3 months and greased every 6 months in accordance with the Maintenance section of this manual.

+- ဂ္ greased every 6 months in accordance will the wanterial to shipment.